Nepal's Maoists set terms to end political deadlock

 "Our party has proposed the chief justice of the Supreme Court to lead the new government to hold elections in May as a formula to end the deadlock," delegate Surya Rimal told Reuters from Hetauda, 80 km (50 miles) southeast of Kathmandu, where the Maoists are holding their first national congress in 21 years.

-Dilendra Prasad Badu, a spokesman of the main opposition Nepali Congress party, told the Kantipur news channel the Maoists were insincere.
-"It is only a ploy to lengthen their stay in power," Badu was quoted as saying of the proposal.

-"The proposal goes against the norms of party politics and there are some constitutional problems as well," Pradeep Gwayali, a senior leader of the second biggest opposition party, the Communist UML, told the Kantipur TV channel.

-Opposition parties have demanded Bhattarai resign after he failed to hold elections he ordered for November last year.
-The ongoing uncertainty of when elections will be held has fuelled unrest.
+Opposition parties have demanded Bhattarai resign after he failed to hold elections he ordered for November last year, and the ongoing uncertainty of when elections will be held has fuelled unrest.

+"I think it is a positive step because it is basically aimed at holding Constituent Assembly elections within a stipulated time," said Lok Raj Baral, a well-known commentator, about the Maoists' proposal.
+Opposition parties were not immediately available for comment.

 The political stalemate has led many industries to close and frightened investors in the Himalayan nation, which relies on foreign aid and tourism to prop up its economy.